MoritzBlumer/inversion_scripts/README.md

 <br />

 # **```windowed_pcangsd.py```**
-_Conduct PCAs on genotype likelihoods in in genomic windows (using PCAngsd)_
+_Conduct PCAs on genotype likelihoods in genomic windows (using PCAngsd)_

 ## **Overview**
 - nearly the same as windowed_pca.py, but instead of scikit-allel depends on PCAngsd (Meisner & Albrechtsen, 2018) to conduct windowed PCAs on genotype likelihoods